 - Struggling with Forgiveness & the Journey of Healing with Rev. Michael Lapsley

-For information and updates about Fall Conference 2018, please sign up to receive email alerts.
+For information and updates about our January, 2019 Conference, please sign up to receive email alerts.

 Workshops, Seminars and Outreach

 IN OUR OWN VOICE – Women Veterans Tell Their StoryIN OUR OWN VOICE is a 90-minute program in two parts: the first is a play-in-monologues, drawn from interviews given by women veterans and those still serving in the Armed Forces; the second part is a discussion with the audience, led by a mental health professional and women veterans.

 This project uses the arts as a form of advocacy.
 We believe that the experience of women in the military is not adequately represented in film, theater and other forms of media.
 Click here for more information.